DonToli/DonToli/README.md

 - 👀 I’m interested in java/Python/sql developer.
 - 🌱 I’m currently learning java.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me write strt87@yandex.ru
+- 📫 How to reach me write strt87@yandex.ru and telegram : @dontolio

 <!---
 DonToli/DonToli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.